ozfortress/ozfortress_docs/docs/rules/global.md

 Before the conclusion of the regular season, teams may no longer change their roster.
 This information will be found on seasonal league pages.

 ### 5.4.
 Emergency Transfers
 League Administrators can approve Emergency Transfers for unavoidable player losses, even if it exceeds regular transfer limits.
-If an Emergency Transfer is needed, notify your Division Administrators immediately through the [Team Captain Discord](/rules/global/#72-team-captain-discord).
+Players transferred out during the Emergency Transfer process **cannot** be transferred back into the same roster they have been removed from.
+If an Emergency Transfer is needed, notify your Division Administrators immediately through the [Team Captain Discord](https://docs.ozfortress.com/rules/global/#72-team-captain-discord).

 ---